cjmorale/RSA/README.md

 - length_p: length of first prime
 - length_q: length of second prime
-- length_q: length of encryption exponenet
+- length_q: length of encryption exponent

  Note this example will only work if running code locally on a powerful machine.
 We recommend you use primes between 100 and 150 digits when using the deployed end points.